Currently, UK Visas and Immigration grants visa waivers/exemptions to nationals of countries in the European Economic Area (EEA) and Switzerland.

 If you live in an area that is not eligible for a visa waiver/exemption or are unsure of whether or not you need to apply for a short-term visa to enter the UK in order to attend The European Conference on the Social Sciences, please click here or contact the British Embassy in your home country to receive guidance on the application process and necessary documents.

-As part of the visa application process, you may be required to submit a Letter of Invitation from the ECSS Organising Committee.
+As part of the visa application process, you may be required to submit a Letter of Invitation from the ECSS Conference Programme Committee.

 Letters of Invitation